Cyril Rool

 Cyril Rool (born 15 April 1975) is a French former professional footballer who played as a midfielder.

 Career

 Rool was born in Pertuis, Vaucluse.

-He is known for his tough game, which is confirmed by a record of 25 red cards and 187 yellow cards in his career before the 2009–10 season, which constitutes a record in French championship.
+He was known for his tough game, which is confirmed by a record of 24 red cards and 170 yellow cards in his career.

 While at Lens, he played in the final, as they won the 1998–99 Coupe de la Ligue.

 On 23 July 2009, Rool joined Olympique de Marseille, where he finished his career.